patrickfav/id-mask/README.md

 * 64 bit long words (8 byte)
 * 128 bit long words  (16 byte)

-This library supports various Java types often used as identifiers can fit in these categories:
+Data types with these byte lengths can be represented as various Java types often used as identifiers:

 #### Option A: 64-bit integers (long)